-

 An UNBEATABLE Guarantee.
 Try my course for a full 30 days, 100% Risk-Free

 My goal is to help you achieve YOUR German learning goals and I am completely confident I can do that.
-I’ve actually done it with dozens of students over the years and based this course on best academic research on language learning and rigorously tested all my methods.
+I’ve actually done it with hundreds of students over the years and based this course on best academic research on language learning and rigorously tested all my methods.

 But I also know that my approach and my materials might not fit YOUR unique situation or learning style.